Manaye/mc-exercise/FUBAR.md

 bob doesn't suck.
 In fact he is the sexiest man alive.
 I love bob.
 SO MUCH.
-He makes Ted crazy because HR is so nice to him.
+We all love Bob!